audioxide/data/data/posts/20190422-reviews-the-stone-roses-the-stone-roses.md

   electronic music quite unlike anything made before or since, even by The Stone Roses.
 week: 189
+blurb: A broody, elegant, sometimes transcendent blend of rock and electronic music unlike anything made before or since, even by The Stone Roses.
 ---
 author: André
 review: >-